 - Available to all of us

 - The product of choices

 - A way of life

 While I’ve managed to boil down a working concept of Greatness, the time I spent with 10-time national championship winning UCLA basketball Coach John Wooden was most invaluable in my pursuit and understanding of the term.
 As both a friend and mentor, Coach Wooden, one of the most accomplished coaches of all time, once selflessly remarked “Defining greatness is perhaps even harder than achieving it.”

 This statement from one of the most successful coaches of all time, and a dear friend to me, sparked my interest in pursuing that which we define as Greatness.
 If Coach Wooden deemed that defining Greatness is a challenge that is even harder than achieving it, then it is one that I will see through until the final buzzer sounds and the game clock hits zero.

-Don Yaeger is a nine times New York Times best selling author.
+Don Yaeger is an eleven-time New York Times best-selling author.
 Patricia Fripp and Don and both known for their good presentation skills and are great public speakers.
-Don is known as for his art of storytelling in his books and speeches.
+Don is known for his art of storytelling in his books and speeches.
 Patricia is known for her expertise in helping executives with their business presentations.

 Robert Frippicism: Small additional increments are transformational.

 Don’t let poor communication skills hold you back.
 Get convenient, on-demand, presentation training online through FrippVT.